jillmpla/datatropolis_learning_platform_framer/README.md

 ---

+## 🧱 Design Patterns & System Thinking
+- **Cards** for organizing content consistently across dashboard, quizzes, and challenges
+- **Stacks & Grids** for responsive layouts, scalable to future lessons and quizzes
+- **Reusable Components** – dropdowns, quiz cards, and modal windows built once and applied across multiple flows

+---

 ## 👥 User Testing & Insights

 - Participants navigated modules and quizzes smoothly, confirming intuitive design.
 - The **reset feature** in quizzes was seen as highly useful and should be applied more broadly
-- Some learners needed clearer visual cues for key information highlighting mistakes in knowledge checks, simplifying data input for challenges
+- Some learners needed clearer visual cues for key information, such as better highlighting of mistakes in knowledge checks and simpler data input in challenges.
 - Lessons learned: reinforce feedback cues, refine guidance, and improve discoverability of interactive elements

 ---